 It is important to name a health care agent because we all face health conditions we do not expect.
 Your agent can decide how your wishes apply as your medical condition changes.
-Also, your choice of decision-maker might be different from the list in the Family Health Care Decisions Act (FHCDA).
+Also, your choice of decision-maker might be different from the list of allowed surrogates in the Family Health Care Decisions Act (FHCDA).